jollex/ImageManipulator/README.md

 # ImageManipulator
-Some methods for messing around with images using Pillow
+Script for messing around with an image and spitting out a gif

 ## Usage
 The simplest way to use the script is to call: